-Montenegro: EPCG to purchase A2A’s stake with its own resources5.
-September 2017. / SEE Energy News
+Montenegro: EPCG to purchase A2A’s stake with its own resources, SEE Energy News

 Montenegrin Minister of Economy Dragica Sekulic said that power utility EPCG will use its own resources to purchase 41.7 % stake in the company offered by Italian A2A.

 Minister Sekulic explained that financing the acquisition of A2A’s shares in the amount of 250 million euros will not be a problem for the company, since it has sufficient funds in its bank accounts.
 She also stressed that the Government is not planning to sell the stake in EPCG to a third party, adding that the deadline for the payment of the first of seven installments is 1 May 2018.